sgolovine/www-2020/posts/keeping-your-react-site-updated.md

 ## The "Fast" Way

-If you are confident upgrading all your packages to the latest version won't break anything, you can run `npm upgrade-latest` or `yarn upgrade-latest` to upgrade all the packages in your `package.json` to the latest version.
+If you are confident upgrading all your packages to the latest version won't break anything, you can run `npm upgrade --latest` or `yarn upgrade --latest` to upgrade all the packages in your `package.json` to the latest version.

 One might think that you could upgrade individual packages by running `npm/yarn upgrade <package_name>` and while that is true, it only updates the version in